graphql-rust/juniper/CONTRIBUTING.md

 To run all available tests, including verifying the code examples in the book:

-1. Run `cargo test` in the root directory
+1. Run `cargo test` in the root directory.
-2. Run `make test.book` in the root directory
+2. Run `make test.book` in the root directory.

 ### Update the CHANGELOG